Vision & History

 I. Origins

-In 1986, Larry Harvey and Jerry James went to Baker Beach in San Francisco and burned a wooden man.
-They decided to make it an annual event.
-John Law, the Cacophony Society, and hundreds of people organized and scaled the event.
-In 1990 Burning Man merged with a zone trip some Cacophonists had planned to an alkaline salt flat in the Black Rock Desert in Nevada.
+In 1986, Larry Harvey and Jerry James took a wooden sculpture of a man to San Francisco’s Baker Beach and set it ablaze.
+It was a spontaneous act of creativity and community.
+The energy it inspired led Harvey and James to make it an annual event..
+John Law, MIchael Mikel, the Cacophony Society, and hundreds of people organized and scaled the event.
+In 1990 Burning Man merged with a "Zone Trip" some Cacophonists had planned to an alkaline salt flat in the Black Rock Desert in Nevada.
 From 1990 - 1996 the event was held over hundreds of square miles in a dry lake bed ("playa") in Pershing County on land managed by the Bureau of Land Management.
 Various philosophies, groups, and projects had an indirect or direct influence on the culture of Burning Man, and by extensition Fly Ranch.

 Interactive Artists